top of page

 Scott: Sure.

-Sofia: And so that is also a barrier for those new innovations to overcome.
-And I think that’s totally possible, but there needs to be the will, there needs to be the capital behind this, and, obviously, eventually also a regulatory environment that helps those innovations come to market.
+Sofia: That is also a barrier that those innovations need to overcome.
+And I think that’s possible, but there needs to be the will, the capital behind this, and a regulatory environment that helps those innovations come to market.

 The role of regulation in solving the plastic problem